 For recount laws, see Citizens for Election Integrity Minnesota website.

-The audit must be conducted within fifteen (15) days after each general or special election, and within seven (7) days after every primary or village election.
+The audit must be conducted within fifteen (15) days after each general or special election, within thirteen (13) days after every primary election, and within seven (7) days after every village election.

 Binding On Official Outcomes